 Schools can’t restrain or seclude a child with an IEP or a 504 plan if they wouldn’t do the same to other kids.
-For example, if two kids misbehave in the same way, the school can’t restrain one child just because she has ADHD.
+For example, if two kids misbehave in the same way, the school can’t restrain one child just because that child has ADHD.

 Schools also can’t have a policy on restraint or seclusion that has a bigger, more negative impact on kids with IEPs and 504 plans than it has on other kids.

-Schools can’t restrain or seclude a child in a way that would deny her a
+Schools can’t restrain or seclude a child in a way that would deny a

 (FAPE).
-Repeatedly placing a child in a room alone, for instance, may limit her learning.
+Repeatedly placing a child in a room alone, for instance, may limit learning.

 It’s important to review your child’s IEP or 504 plan to make sure there’s nothing in it that permits restraint or seclusion.
 If these methods are used with your child, you can call an IEP meeting to raise your concerns.
 You can also